wences-sanchez/Knowledge-Base/pages/Real-World Software Development (highlights).md

 		- -
 		- -
 		- The History Rule
 		  This is the hardest aspect of LSP to understand.
 In essence, the child class shouldn’t allow state changes that your parent disallowed.
 So, in our example program we have an immutable Document class.
 In other words, once it has been instantiated you can’t remove, add, or alter any of the attributes.
 You shouldn’t subclass this Document class and create a mutable Document class.
 This is because any user of the parent class would expect certain behavior in response to calling methods on the Document class.
-If the child were mutable, it could violate callers’ expectations about what calling those methods does. #space
+If the child were mutable, it could violate callers’ expectations about what calling those methods does. #ñspace
 		- -
 		- -
 		- About test function names #card